steevebrush/iridium-go/README.md

 # Iridium go RPC libraries
-Modules to be used in go to query core Iridium softwares Two parts are available :
+Modules to be used in go to query core Iridium softwares

+Two libs are available :
  * IridiumdRPC for the node daemon
  * IridiumWalletdRPC for the payment gateway daemon.

+ Modules are versioned by SEMVER tags

-## IridiumdRPC
+## IridiumdRPC v1.0.0

 GET methods :
  * GetHeight()